Tnixc/website-v6/src/data/post/personal_operating_manual.md

 None of this is comprehensive or perfectly sourced.
 Some I’ve tried, some I’ve ignored, some I just believe.
 If you want to add sources, message me.
 I try to be aware of my own biases and trusts in data, but finding good sources is really hard.

-I suggest actually thinking about your life on a longer time scale once in a while, because, even if you think so right now, you are probably _not_ gonna kill yourself.
+I suggest actually thinking about your life on a longer timescale once in a while, because, even if you think so right now, you are probably _not_ gonna kill yourself.

 ---